pmem/pmemkv/src/README.md

 	* pmem::kv::db::get() to read data back
 	* pmem::kv::db::remove() to get rid of selected key (ant its value)
  * class pmem::kv::config to setup parameters to open/create database
+ * class pmem::kv::tx for grouping operations into a single atomic action